8-bit-processor/The_TMT_Neural_Net/README.md

 complex processes of receptor upregulation and downregulation that occur in biological systems.

-As someone who grew up imagining science fiction concepts like AI as mere fantasy, I'm amazed to see this technology not only becoming a reality but also improving at an exponential rate.
+As someone who grew up imagining science fiction concepts like AI as mere fantasy, I'm amazed to see this technology not only becoming a reality but also improving at an exponential rate in the year of 2025.
 It's obviously going to get better and outperform us everywhere.